shsagir/play-area-sync/docs/quirks.md

 ### Branch name matters

 You can use / create as many [branches](git) as you want and push them to the fortrabbit remote repository.
 However there are only two branches which will be deployed: the `master` branch and a branch which has the same name as your App.
-If your App is named `your-app` then a branch named `your-app` will be prefered over the `master` branch.
+If your App is named `your-app` then a branch named `your-app` will be preferred over the `master` branch.

 This is a feature, not a bug: use other branches as "transport" branches to interchange code with other developers / locations without publishing it to your web space.
 Once your code is ready to deploy, just merge it in the master (or your Apps name like: {{app-name}}) branch and push it.